Watercress pesto with linguine. As I have some extra watercress at the house, I wanted to make something different.

 - No need to dirty another pan; once drained, place the pasta back into the cooking pan, add the butter and heavy cream, and mix well until the butter has melted.

-- Reserve a couple of spoonfuls of pesto, add the remainder watercress pesto to the pasta, and mix well.
+- Reserve a couple of spoonfuls of pesto, add the remainder of the watercress pesto to the pasta, and mix well.

 - Top with parmesan shavings.